ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ### Configuration options

-In addition to the training and testing data loaders specified above, we also need to define the directories for saving and loading inference results using the infer, save_dir, and load_dir fields.
+In addition to the training and testing data loaders specified above, we also need to define the directories for saving and loading inference results using the `save_dir` and `load_dir` parameters under the `infer` field in the configuration file.
 The `load_dir` should point to the location where `inference.pickle` and `trained_model.pickle` are stored, as these files are required to perform inference.
-You must also specify whether to compute the coverage probability using the compute_coverage flag.
+You must also specify whether to compute the coverage probability using the `compute_coverage` flag.
 If `compute_coverage` is not enabled, the output will include a corner plot and samples from the posterior distribution conditioned on the observed data.
 If it is enabled, additional outputs will be saved: